holstvoogd/digital-cpu/readme.md

 I have removed all LEDs and driver latches.

 TODO:
-- pipeline & control logic
+- Pipeline ROM programming
-- ALU control
+- ALU LUT configuration
-- Bus control
+- Bus control wiring
 - Clock & Reset
+- Break (what even is it?)